malichao/Advanced-Lane-Detection/README.md

 1. Warp the detected lane boundaries back onto the original image.
 1. Output visual display of the lane boundaries and numerical estimation of lane curvature and vehicle position.

+My project includes the following files:

+`README.ipynb` is the cleaned up version of my code
+`report.ipynb`,`test.ipynb` are the notebook I used for testing
+`utils.py` includes some utility functions

 ### Computing camera calibration matrix
 Using the chess borad images in the *camera_cal/* folder and the calibrateCamera function from opencv, we could get the following calibration matrix: